thelimonadee/WordleSolverExtension/README.md

 My groupmembers and I do not claim authorship of the underlying solver logic All such components remain the intellectual work of the original author.

 Our contribution consists of an AI Strategy Layer built on top of the existing solver, including:
+* A modular Strategy interface
+* BaselineFrequencyStrategy wrapper
+* EntropyHeuristicStrategy (informed search)
+* BayesianBeliefStrategy (belief-state + Bayes updates)
+* AStarEvaluationStrategy (A*-style evaluation)
--A modular Strategy interface -BaselineFrequencyStrategy wrapper -EntropyHeuristicStrategy (informed search) -BayesianBeliefStrategy (belief-state + Bayes updates) -AStarEvaluationStrategy (A*-style evaluation) -Experiment runner with our own automated analysis (TXT/CSV/PNG outputs) -Our own Interactive tutor CLI using pluggable strategies
+* Experiment runner with our own automated analysis (TXT/CSV/PNG outputs)
+* Our own Interactive tutor CLI using pluggable strategies

 This extension is intended for academic use as part of a university AI course project.